Announcing Databricks Support for AWS Graviton2 With up to 3x Better Price-Performance

-Today, we are excited to announce the public preview of Databricks support for AWS Graviton2-based Amazon Elastic Compute Cloud (Amazon EC2) instances.
+Today, we are excited to announce the general availability of Databricks support for AWS Graviton2-based Amazon Elastic Compute Cloud (Amazon EC2) instances.
 The Graviton processors are custom designed and optimized by AWS to deliver the best price-performance for cloud workloads running in Amazon EC2.
-When used with Photon, the high performance Databricks query engine, Graviton2-based Amazon EC2 instances can deliver up to 3x-4x better price-performance than comparable Amazon EC2 instances for your data lakehouse workloads.
+When used with Photon, the high performance Databricks query engine, Graviton2-based Amazon EC2 instances can deliver up to 3x better price-performance than comparable Amazon EC2 instances for your data lakehouse workloads.
 In this blog post, we will go over the price-performance of Photon with Graviton2, and also give you additional tips to further reduce your AWS infrastructure cost.

 Price-performance with Photon and Graviton2